Opers and nonabelian Hodge: numerical studies: Introduction

 To test the twistor Riemann-Hilbert conjecture, we developed software to compute the monodromy maps directly, and using the conjecturally equivalent integral equations, and here we compare the results.
-Rather than working on a compact surface, which was the setting for the original development of the non-abelian Hodge correspondence, in this paper we only consider the case of polynomial Higgs bundles and opers on the complex plane.
-This case is more amenable to computation, though since the plane is simply-connected, there is no monodromy in the classical sense.
-Instead, the monodromy-type invariants relevant to the correspondences are the Stokes data of the connections.
+We only consider the case of polynomial Higgs bundles and opers on the complex plane.
+This case is more amenable to computation than the case of a compact surface, though since the plane is simply-connected, there is no monodromy in the classical sense.
+Instead, the monodromy-type invariants relevant to the correspondences are the Stokes data of the connections, as discussed in \cite{MR1864833}.
 The bulk of this paper is thus devoted to discussing two methods for computing Stokes data (one of them conjectural) and comparing the results of numerical experiments with these methods.

-In addition to allowing us to study the monodromy maps themselves, our implementation of the direct and integral equation approaches easily generalizes to compute Hitchin's \hk metric on the moduli space of Higgs bundles, restricted to a \kahler metric on the Hitchin section.
-While the integral equation side of this picture again gives a formula that is only conjectural, it is particularly appealing because it implies specific asymptotics of Hitchin's metric which are not evident from its original definition.
-Indeed, the numerical evidence supporting the conjectural formula for Hitchin's metric reported in this paper was part of the original inspiration for the authors' work in \cite{Dumas2018}, where an asymptotic formula with exponentially decaying error term was established for the Hitchin section of a compact surface in rank $2$.
+In addition to allowing us to study the monodromy maps themselves, our implementation of the direct and integral equation approaches easily extends to compute the \hk metric on the moduli space of Higgs bundles, restricted to a \kahler metric on the Hitchin section.
+While the integral equation side of this picture again gives a formula that is only conjectural, it is particularly appealing because it implies specific asymptotics of the metric which are not evident from its original definition.
+Indeed, the numerical evidence supporting the conjectural formula for the \hk metric reported in this paper was part of the original inspiration for the authors' work in \cite{Dumas2018}, where an asymptotic formula with exponentially decaying error term was established for the Hitchin section of a compact surface in rank $2$.
 (This exponential decay improved on the earlier asymptotic results of Mazzeo, Swoboda, Weiss, and Witt \cite{Mazzeo2019} in rank $2$, which had a polynomially decaying error term; exponential decay was later established in all ranks by Fredrickson \cite{Fredrickson2020}.)